GoGo Logo of A Phone

 Oops!
 Something went wrong while submitting the form.

 There’s no one-size-fits-all solution when it comes to the best food choices for seniors.
 Creating a diet plan starts with reviewing your current lifestyle and nutrition and then removing or adding foods according to your individual health goals.
-With that said, there are two popular, beneficial diet plans that include many of the healthiest foods for seniors: the Mediterranean diet and the DASH diet.
+With that said, there are two popular, beneficial diet plans: the Mediterranean diet and the DASH diet.

 The Mediterranean diet has consistently earned its place among the best diets for seniors for several years.
-That’s because this food plan emphasizes whole foods, particularly vegetables, whole grains, lean proteins, and healthy fats like avocado and olive oil.
+This food plan emphasizes whole foods, particularly vegetables, whole grains, lean proteins, and healthy fats like avocado and olive oil.

 This diet is renowned for its heart-protective qualities, which is especially crucial for adults with cardiovascular or cholesterol concerns.
-The Mediterranean plan is also one of the best diets for seniors looking to prevent and slow cognitive decline.
+The Mediterranean plan may also help prevent and slow cognitive decline.
 Research suggests the Mediterranean diet may protect against certain forms of dementia.

 • Vegetables like tomatoes, broccoli, spinach, onions, cauliflower, cucumbers, sweet potatoes, turnips, and carrots